lgrosjean/computer-vision/computer-vision/face_recognition/README.md

 # Face Recognition

 Recognize and manipulate faces from Python or from the command line with the world's simplest face recognition library.
+Everything comes from this incredible GitHub repo : https://github.com/ageitgey/face_recognition

 ## Installation